 from training.npr.org: https://training.npr.org/sources/matthew-fletcher/

 Matthew L.M.
-Fletcher is a professor of law at Michigan State University College of Law and director of the Indigenous Law and Policy Center.
+Fletcher is the Harry Burns Hutchins Collegiate Professor of Law at the University of Michigan, where he teaches federal Indian law, tribal law, Anishinaabe legal and political philosophy, constitutional law, federal courts, and ethics.
 He is the primary editor and author of Turtle Talk, a law blog on American Indian law and policy.
-Fletcher is also Chief Justice of the Poarch Band of Creek Indians Supreme Court and sits as an appellate judge for several tribes.
+Fletcher is also Chief Justice of the Pokagon Band of Potawatomi Indians and the Poarch Band of Creek Indians.

 Fletcher specializes in a number of areas of law, especially pertaining to federal law and Indian tribes.
 He has authored several books, including American Indian Education: Counternarratives in Racism, Struggle, and the Law and American Indian Tribal Law; and edited Facing the Future: the Indian Child Welfare Act at 30.
 His latest book is The Ghost Road: Anishinaabe Responses to Indian Hating.